KiraResari/ceal-chronicler-f/Protocol.md

   * That is because there's no way to directly change the selected value of a `DropdownMenu` from the outside, only the `initialSelection`
 * (minor impact, very difficult to solve) Undoing and redoing moving of first and last appearances can sometimes end up with the active point of time being a point at which the character does not exist
   * This is because the active point of time changes as necessary if it the moving of a first or last appearance puts it out of bounds
-    * That moving is done in the `CharacterViewController` and not the `UpdateFirstAppearanceCommand` or `UpdateLastAppearanceCommand` because commands should not contain other commands, so this is a logical conundrom
+    * That moving is done in the `CharacterViewController` and not the `UpdateFirstAppearanceCommand` or `UpdateLastAppearanceCommand` because commands should not contain other commands, so this is a logical conundrum